All Episodes

 Rush Limbaugh went after President Obama for not even showing up to speak.

-The send Biden to the NAACP, the first black president.
+To send Biden to the NAACP, the first black president, election year, can't show up to your convention.

 He's confident they'll boo Romney simply because Romney's white.

-Four years ago, then candidate John McCain took a different approach and praised his opponent.
+Four years ago, then-candidate John McCain took a different approach and praised his opponent.

 Senator Obama talks about making history, and he's made quite a bit of it already.